kuruwa2/SKRR/README.md

 ## Usage
 Run backend.py with Python 3.6, Open 127.0.0.1:5000 in your browser.

-Temporarily I only support some of build-in account:
+Temporarily it only support some of build-in account:

 | Account      | Password     |